Skip to main content

 • Dimensions: 10.06 x 9.625 x 14.25 inches

-A luxurious appliance brand from Italy, Smeg is known for its elegant, classic design, and solid build quality.
+A luxurious Italian appliance brand, Smeg is known for its elegant, classic design and solid build quality.
 This coffee maker is no exception.
 It’s easy to set up and start brewing, with no assembly required.

 It also comes with a reusable mesh filter, though users can opt for paper filters if they prefer.
-An anti-drip valve prevents coffee from leaking through the brew head to keep the warming pad clean and dry.
+An anti-drip valve prevents coffee from leaking from the brew head, keeping the warming pad clean and dry.

 However, this beautiful machine isn’t without flaws.
 In our testing, we found it was difficult to refill or empty the water reservoir, which caused spilling.
 In the taste test, we found the coffee a bit too watery and bland compared to the Moccamaster.
 Smeg will do the job, but don’t expect it to brew the highest quality cup.